How to Create a Direct Download Link for Any File

 How do I create a direct download link for a large file?

-For files over 100MB, avoid Google Drive because it forces a virus scan warning page that interrupts the download.
-Dropbox can work but has bandwidth limits that block popular files.
-Professional platforms like Fast.io handle large files up to 250GB without size-based interruptions or quota issues.
+For files over 100MB, avoid Google Drive because it forces a virus scan warning page that interrupts automated downloads.
+Dropbox Basic has 20GB of daily bandwidth limits that can block popular files.
+Professional platforms like Fast.io handle large files without size-based interruptions or quota issues.

 Can I password protect a direct download link?

 Consumer services like Dropbox and Google Drive do not offer password protection on direct download links in free or basic plans.
 Fast.io includes password protection as a standard feature on any link.
-Recipients enter the password before the download begins, adding security without requiring them to create accounts.
+Recipients enter the password before the download begins.

 Why did my direct download link stop working?

-Modified Google Drive and Dropbox links can fail for several reasons: the file was moved or deleted, the account hit bandwidth limits, Google changed its URL structure, or the file exceeded virus scan size limits.
+Modified Google Drive and Dropbox links fail for several reasons: the file was moved or deleted, the account hit bandwidth limits, Google changed its URL structure, or the file exceeded the virus scan size threshold.
 Professional file delivery platforms provide stable links that do not depend on URL workarounds.

 What is the difference between a direct link and a preview link?

-A preview link opens a webpage showing the file with download buttons, branding, and sometimes advertisements.
-A direct link sends the file itself to your browser's download manager immediately.
-Direct links are necessary for automation, scripting, software updates, and embedding media on websites.
+A preview link opens a webpage showing the file with download buttons, branding, and sometimes ads.
+A direct link sends the file itself to your browser's download manager.
+Direct links are required for automation, scripting, software updates, and embedding media on websites.

 How can I track who downloads my files?

 Google Drive and Dropbox provide minimal download tracking on consumer plans.
-Fast.io includes detailed analytics showing exactly who accessed each file, when they downloaded it, and from which location.
-This visibility helps with sales follow-up, compliance documentation, and understanding content engagement.
+Fast.io includes detailed analytics showing who accessed each file, when they downloaded it, and from which location.

 Do direct download links work with video files?

-Modified Google Drive and Dropbox links will force recipients to download entire video files before watching.
-Fast.io uses HLS streaming to let viewers watch immediately without waiting for downloads.
-You can configure whether video links stream or download based on your specific needs.
+Modified Google Drive and Dropbox links force recipients to download entire video files before watching.
+Fast.io uses HLS streaming so viewers can watch immediately.
+You can configure whether video links stream or download depending on your needs.

 Related Resources